 We want to hear about your experience of caring for someone close to you.
 Please email us at email@example.com for more information – you can of course be anonymous if you'd like.

 Carer's assessment helped

-We did a carer’s assessment and there, written down, are all the aspects of your life that are affected by being a carer: money, time, health, emotions - everything.
+We did a carer’s assessment and there, written down, were all the aspects of my life that were affected by being a carer: money, time, health, emotions - everything.
 I realised that my health problems were all stress related, because that’s what happens to carers.

 It had a massive impact.
 I suddenly saw how much caring for Mike had taken away from my life.
-When I reflected, I realised I’d had lost all my creativity, and I wasn’t going away, giving myself space.
-Ever since, I go up to London about four times a year for a few days, and see friends, go to exhibitions, and have some time for me.
+When I reflected, I realised I’d lost all my creativity, and I wasn’t going away, giving myself space.
+Ever since, I go up to London about four times a year for a few days.
+I see friends, go to exhibitions, and have some time for me.

 Get help early on

 I would say to any carer: never give up your job, you need it to keep your sanity and you need the money.
 But never feel that asking for help is a sign of weakness.